Handling Secrets in NixOS: An Overview

 At this point, we have a file, which says “we’re gonna make these encrypted files” and “the private keys for the linked public keys will be able to decrypt them”.

-The next step is to create the encrypted file by running agenix -e service_account.json.age
+The next step is to create the encrypted file by running agenix -e service_account.json.age in the same subdirectory.
+This opens up your

-for you to type/paste your secret into.
+$EDITOR for you to type/paste your secret into.
 When you save and close the

-text editor, the file will be encrypted, and this file can be added to git
+text editor, the file will be encrypted, and this file can be added to git.

 If you ever need to add more public keys for other machines that you want to be

-able to decrypt these secrets, you can just run agenix -r
+able to decrypt these secrets, you can just run agenix -r inside the

 subdirectory and commit the changes.